0x416c616e/gitUdemyLearning/README.md

 	- Points to the last commit of the current branch
 	- You can move the HEAD (but that's more complicated)

+## Branching and merging

+Need to put more info here about commands

+## .gitkeep

+Unofficial but useful.

+## Pull requests

+This is more about GitHub than git, but oh well.

+## Code review

+Add more info here.

+## Issues

+Add more info here

+## Releases

+Not finished.

+## Command line vs. GUI/web

+## Committing, branching, and merging best practices